saturneric/GpgFrontend-Manual/src/content/docs/guides/key-group.md

    Create to make the group.
 4. Key Group Appears in List: After creation, your new key group will appear in the key list with Type shown as group.
-You can now use this group for encryption and other operations—just like a single public key.
+You can now use this group for encryption and other operations.
+It works just like a single public key.

 ![](https://image.cdn.bktus.com/i/2025/06/24/c70891d9ad74b21074be03c7a1d0aabf77d9ea3a.webp)